JamalLyons/CSCI-3410-Final-Project/readme.md

 - Entities: Dog
 - Dog Attributes: Name, Breed, Age
-- Relationships: Each dog has a name, age and belongs to a specific breed
+- Relationships: Each dog has a name, and age and belongs to a specific breed

+- Hashmap

 ### Abstract Data Types (ADT)